Skip to content

 Configuration

-Next, configure the settings in either application.yml or application.properties.
+Next, you need to make the appropriate configurations in either application.yml or application.properties.

 application.yml